vuethemes/sergeyfilimonov.com/src/data/posts/how-to-deploy-to-a-team-account-of-zeit-now-using-github-actions.md

 If you are ready to pay for a private team account, you just have to make a one-click configuration of your Now team and your team on GitHub.
 If you are not, you can use a third-party package [ZEIT Now Deployment](https://github.com/amondnet/now-deployment) from GitHub Actions Marketplace.

 ## How to configure deployment using the third-party package

 ### Step 1

-Go to https://zeit.co/account/tokens and create an access token.
-Copy it, go to https://github.com/sergeyfilimonov/YOUR_REPO/settings/secrets, and create a new secret named ZEIT_TOKEN with the access token from ZEIT Now you have just create.
+Go to [ZEIT Now > Account > Tokens](https://zeit.co/account/tokens) and create an access token.
+Copy it, go to GitHub > YOUR__EPO > Settings > Secrets, and create a new secret named ZEIT_OKEN with the access token from ZEIT Now you have just create_

 ### Step 2

-Go to your repo and click Actions.
+Go to your repo and click _Actions_.
 Then click _Set up workflow yourself_ and paste the code below:

 ```yaml
 name: Deploy
 on: [push]
 jobs: